 You can hire a representative or an agent to help with your application.
 The representative or agent must be either:

 - a lawyer or paralegal who is a member in good standing of a Canadian provincial or territorial law society, or

 - a notary who is a member in good standing of the Chambre des notaires du Québec, or

-- an immigration consultant who is a member in good standing of the Immigration Consultants of Canada Regulatory Council
+- an immigration consultant who is a member in good standing of the College of Immigration and Citizenship Consultants